Dhanuir/myportfolio/README.md

 https://github.com/Dhanuir/myportfolio/assets/149911939/2ddddefe-342b-428f-bd85-b3cbf15297a6

 ## Auto-Generate Face Controllers (WIP)
-This tool automatically generates face controllers based on the in-between values of the default pose and blendshape poses.
-Users can select specific parts of the face to receive controllers, which are limited to the movement range of the associated blendshapes, ensuring realistic motion.
-Multiple blendshapes (e.g., nostril up, down, left, right) can be assigned to a single controller, allowing for efficient control of complex facial movements.
-Controller positions are auto-generated but can be adjusted by transforming the parent group.<br />
+This tool automatically generates face controllers based on blendshapes, placing them in positions that correspond to the blendshapes’ movements.
+Users can either generate controllers for all blendshapes or select specific ones, allowing for flexible and intuitive control of facial expressions.
+Controller positions can also be adjusted after generation.<br />
 ![](ProjectImages/AutoFaceControllers/AutoFaceControllers_03.gif)

 ## Web Mocap Previewer (React & Three.js)